 What Is Maternity Insurance

 Maternity Insurance is a term insurance that can be purchased during pregnancy.
 The premium is typically a one-off lump sum payment.
 Think of it like a travel insurance policy.
 You pay a one-time premium to cover for an event – travel (in this case, it is pregnancy).
 In Singapore, most of the maternity insurance comes in a bundle package- it is compulsory to acquire other types of insurance products together with the insurance plan.
 Examples would be AIA’s Mum2Baby, an investment-linked plan that comes with the AIA Baby Protector rider.
 This is extremely unpalatable to Heartland Boy as it forces him to consume products that he may not necessarily need at that juncture.
 Thankfully, NTUC and Great Eastern stand out amongst the competition as they provide standalone maternity insurance policies.
 And that is exactly what Heartland Boy needed.
 Indeed, he bought not one, but both policies as a sign of extreme risk aversion.
-Don’t judge.
+Don’t judge as even this bewildered his financial advisor.

 Compare NTUC Maternity 360 and Great Eastern Flexi Maternity